MineWarz/AK-Legislature/Statutes/Character and Language.md

 ### Section I
 Only ASCII (American Standard Code for Information Interchange) characters are to be used in official Knight documents.
 This avoids confusion and incompatibility with regionalized characters in other sets (e.g. Unicode).

-## Article 3 - Implementation

-### Section I
-This act shall take effect as soon as voted and approved by both Councils, and confirmed by the Grandmaster.